Sitecore/Sitecore-Configuration-Roles/readme.md

       </appSettings>
     </configuration>

-    Roles can be any string, but out of the box this POC offers these roles:
+    The role name can be any [a-zA-Z0-9]+ string, but there are several commonly used conventional role names to use:

     * Standalone
     * ContentManagement
     * Reporting